 Backend and frontend are two levels of one software

-What is frontend?
+What is a frontend?

-What is backend?
+What is a backend?

-The interaction of frontend and backend
+How frontend and backend interact